📑

 1. Changes to deductibles (glass, towing, custom electronics).

-3. Special programs such as accident forgiveness or usage-based tracking.
+3. Special programs like accident forgiveness or telematics enrollment.

 Every policy outlines what you must do when a claim occurs.
 Common requirements include: